rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Process:**
 - The app can show a confirmation dialog to prevent accidental deletion
 - When the user confirms, a `DELETE /api/recipes/:id` request is sent to the backend
-- The backend removes the selected recipe from the SQLite database
+- The backend removes the selected recipe from the PostgreSQL database
 - After deletion, the user is redirected back to the homepage
 - The deleted recipe no longer appears in the recipe list